On the termination of flips for log canonical generalized pairs: Introduction

 \section{Introduction}

 Throughout the paper we work over the field $\C$ of complex numbers.
 See Section \ref{section:prelim} for notation and terminology.

-The concept of a generalized pair (g-pair for short), which was introduced in \cite{BZ16} and which generalizes the notion of a usual pair, underlies many of the latest developments in birational geometry.
-The majority of these developments are outlined in \cite{Bir20}, while for further applications of g-pairs we refer to the papers \cite{HanLi20,HanLiu20,LMT,Chen20,ChenXue20}, just to name a few.
-Not only have g-pairs been implemented successfully in a wide range of contexts, but also the recent papers \cite{Mor18,HM18,HanLi,LT19} indicate that it is in fact essential to understand their birational geometry, even if one is only interested in studying the birational geometry of varieties and investigating the main open problems in the Minimal Model Program (MMP) for usual pairs.
+The concept of a generalized pair (g-pair for short) was introduced by Birkar and Zhang in \cite{BZ16} and generalizes the notion of a usual pair.
+Roughly speaking, a g-pair is a couple of the form $(X,B+M)$, where $X$ is a normal projective variety, $B$ is an effective $\R$-divisor on $X$ and the $\R$-divisor $M$ has certain positivity properties, such that $K_X+B+M$ is $\R$-Cartier.
+Generalized pairs underlie many of the latest developments in birational geometry, the majority of which is outlined in \cite{Bir20a}.
+It is worthwhile to mention here that the applications of g-pairs range from the celebrated solution of the Borisov-Alexeev-Borisov conjecture \cite{Bir21} and the boundedness of complements conjecture \cite{Bir19,HLS19,Chen20,ChenXue20} to Fujita's spectrum conjecture \cite{HanLi20,HanLi21,Li21} and the so-called connectedness principle of Shokurov--Koll{\'a}r \cite{HH19,Bir20b,FS20}.
+For even further applications of g-pairs we refer to \cite{Liu18,HanLiu19,HanLiu20,Has20}, just to name a few.

-Consequently, it is very natural to formulate and address problems regarding usual pairs in the setting of g-pairs; in doing so, one usually works with NQC g-pairs, as they behave well in the MMP \cite{HanLi}.
-Following this trend, we are concerned here with the termination of flips conjecture for NQC lc g-pairs, cf.\ \cite[Conjecture 3.4]{HanLi}.
+In fact, not only have g-pairs been implemented successfully in a wide range of contexts as is apparent from the above, but also several recent papers, such as \cite{Mor18,HanLi,LT19,HM20}, indicate that it is actually essential to understand their birational geometry, even if one is only interested in studying the birational geometry of varieties and investigating the main open problems in the Minimal Model Program (MMP) for usual pairs.
+Consequently, it is very natural to formulate and address problems regarding usual pairs in the setting of g-pairs.
+In doing so, one usually works with so-called \emph{NQC} g-pairs, i.e., g-pairs $ (X,B+M) $ with data $ X' \to X \to Z $ and $ M' $ such that the divisor $M'$ on $X'$ is a non-negative linear combination of $\Q$-Cartier divisors on $X'$ which are nef over $ Z $, since they behave well in the MMP \cite{HanLi}.

+In this paper we deal with the termination of flips conjecture for NQC lc g-pairs, cf.\ \cite[Conjecture 3.4]{HanLi}.

 \begin{TermConj} Let $(X/Z,B+M)$ be an NQC lc g-pair.
 Then any sequence of flips over $Z$ starting from $(X/Z,B+M)$ terminates. \end{TermConj}